peteroupc/html3dutil/tutorials/shapes.md

 The first 4 vertices make up the first quad, and each additional quad is made up of the last 2 vertices of the previous quad and 2 new vertices.
+* `Mesh.LINE_STRIP` - A series of points making up a connected line segment path.
+* `Mesh.POINTS` - A series of points.

 (2) Call the `normal3()`, `color3()`, and `texCoord2()` methods, as needed, to set the
 next vertex's parameters.
 You don't need to do this for each vertex if multiple